danielgarthur/prosomoia-helper/README.md

 ### Finding element indices

 If you read the above, then you are probably wondering how to find the element indices.
-To do show, pass `print_syllable_index=True` to the `generate_prosomoia` method.
+To do so, pass `print_syllable_index=True` to the `generate_prosomoia` method.
 This will print out a list of syllables and their assigned element indices.
 This can help you quickly locate the correct index.

 See the example below.